MiqG/publication_spotter/workflows/obtain_data/README.md

 ```

 ## Recomendations
 Due to their computational burden, we recommend running all `download_and_align*` workflows separately in a cluster before running the main `snakefile` workflow.
+See [snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) for further information on how to run it on your specific computer cluster configuration.